AutodeskGames/stingray-docs/source/interactive_help/creating_gameplay/lua_flow_communication.md

 ## Typing Lua code directly within Flow

 Instead of calling out to a function that is defined in a Lua script, you can enter a block of Lua script directly into the Script slot of the **Script > Script Do String** node.
-When the node's In event is triggered, your code block is evaluated within the game's Lua environment.
+When the node's In event is triggered, your code block is evaluated within the engine's Lua environment.

 ![The Script Do String node](../images/lua_flow_script_do_string.png)